xiaolongbaoalya/motorph-payroll-system/[Milestone 1] MotorPH Payroll System with GUI/README.md

 dev-felice: Created + updated all helper dialogs (styleButton, styleButtonSmall, etc) and added some imports and set the GUI parameters.
 Also created/updated current GUI (showAdminMenu GUI, salaryCalculationMenu GUI, etc.) after initial GUI by CM.

-dev-aly: Created the landing page and dashboard view
+dev-aly: Created the landing page and dashboard view.
+Official landing page still not added due to complexity, can be viewed under dev-aly